 A pool of blood flowed from the kitchen.
 I raced to it and found Robert’s body lay cold on the linoleum.
-In his throat was a Vampire dagger, stuck up right and rigid.
-My heart sank at the sight of like that.
+In his throat was a Vampire dagger, stuck upright and rigid.
+My heart sank at the sight of it.
 Within the silence with the muffled sound of rain, someone was shivering in staccato breaths.

 I moved around the kitchen island and at the corner, leaning against the counter, she sat with her legs outstretched, her tan skin was so much paler than I had ever seen her.
 Beads of perspiration formed on her forehead where a deep cut split the skin near her hairline.

 “Heidi!”
 I held her face in my hand, one side drenched in dried blood.
 “What—what happened?”

 Heidi tired to speak but no sound came forth of her pale lips.

 “Shh, I’m here,” I looked down and noticed two stab wounds.
 “Let me heal you, okay?”

 I hovered my hands over the wound on her thigh.
 Whatever the weapon was, it was blunt and the puncture was forced.
 I shut my eyes and gathered my energy to heal the bleeding wound.
 I did the same for the one on her head.
 Once the blood stopped flowing, I moved my hands to the side of her waist.
 Heidi was still fighting, gasping for air with her eyes following my every move.